Mailing Checks is More Than a Good Idea: It's a Moral Imperative - Sightline Institute

 Cash works.
 Cash gives people the power to solve their unique problems.
 Housing advocates shouldn’t overthink this.
 This isn’t the only thing the US government should do, but it should give people cash, immediately, including to as many people as possible who will need it most.

-How to get the checks out fast: Use a system we already have
+How to get the cash payments out fast: Use a system we already have

 Time is of the essence.
 Nearly 70 percent of Americans have less than $1,000 socked away for a rainy day; 30 percent of Americans—nearly 100 million people—have no savings at all.
 Most of the millions of people recently laid off, or facing dramatically cut hours, will burn through their savings in days.
 Getting them money now matters.

-The saving grace may be that we already have several systems already in place that could push out money fast.
+The saving grace may be that we already have several systems already in place that could push out cash payments fast.

 The first is the Internal Revenue Service.
 In 2008, during the Great Recession, the federal government mailed checks to every person who filed a 2007 tax return and had a qualifying income of more than $3,000.
 Individuals with incomes greater than $75,000, or couples filing jointly with incomes greater than $150,000, received slightly less.